Vishvesh-rao/Vishvesh-rao.github.io/_posts/EC-Schnorr/2016-10-12-SECURITY OF EC-SCHNORR SIGNATURE ALGORITHM.md

 ### MITIGATION

-So to avoid this attack we would need to verify each persons public key with a messaged signed by the private key.
-But this would require each member of the multi-sig to do this thereby nullifying the scaling and efficiency of schnorr multisig scheme.
+So to avoid this attack we would need to verify each persons public key with a message signed by the private key, But this would require each member of the multi-sig to do this thereby nullifying the scaling and efficiency of schnorr multisig scheme.

 To solve this a new scheme was developed  called the **Bellare-Neven**
 #### Bellare-Neven Scheme